Frank Steslow, President

 Jennifer Santer, Vice President, Content Development & Programs

 Jennifer Santer is responsible for developing content and approaches consistent with the Museum’s mission, vision and values, and for overseeing content delivery through Public Programs.
-In this capacity, she works with other key staff to develop and test new content and delivery approaches, using the current facility as a platform for experimentation.
-Before joining the new Museum.
+In this capacity, she works with other key staff to develop and test new content and delivery approaches, using the current facility as a platform for experimentation for the new Museum.

 Before joining the new Museum team, Jennifer spent eight years securing funding and managing the Museum’s award-winning federally funded education programs.

 Prior to joining the Patricia and Phillip Frost Museum of Science in 1999, Jennifer worked for ten years as an international development specialist for Development Alternatives, Inc. (DAI), a consulting firm based in Washington D.C.
 At DAI, she was responsible for designing and managing multi-year economic assistance projects throughout Africa, Asia, and the former Soviet Union, with an emphasis on micro-enterprise, small business development, gender issues, and information dissemination.
 Jennifer holds a Master’s Degree in Geography/International Development from Clark University in Worcester, Massachusetts, and a Bachelor’s Degree in Resource Management from San Diego State University.
 In 2013, Jennifer was selected to be a Noyce Leadership Fellow for the Noyce Foundation.

 Andy Dehart has more than 20 years of experience in animal husbandry at several major public aquariums throughout North America.
 As VP of Animal Husbandry he oversees all animal husbandry operations, aquatic life support operations, and wildlife rehabilitation programs and manages a talented animal care staff that are dedicated to the welfare of the animal collection.